Building a digital learning strategy at Hertfordshire County Council

 From planning a sustainable environment to looking after children who need care, Hertfordshire County Council offers a wide range of services.
 This means it has to offer the right kind of L&D training to help all employees grow and develop.
 But finding a learning strategy that suits everyone can be tricky.

-In 2016, the council started using the Learning Health Check to benchmark where it was on its L&D journey.
-This helped to:
+The council have been using the Learning Health Check since 2016 to benchmark where it is on its L&D journey.
+This helps to: